 In Doryodo Ruins, bystanders will hear the cries of a female university student whose body was dumped here, in the wake of her murder in 1973.
 She may not be Sadako, but her cries will certainly make your hair stand on end.

 8. Himuro Mansion, Tokyo

-Immortalized by the horror game Fatal Frame, Himuro Mansion was the location of the infamous Himuro family murder, which is often described as one of the most brutal and gruesome killings in Japan’s history.
+Immortalized by the horror game Fatal Frame from Play Station, Himuro Mansion was the location of the infamous Himuro family murder, which is often described as one of the most brutal and gruesome killings in Japan’s history.
 But, some say the mansion doesn't really exist, and was just made up by the creators of Himuro Mansion.

 9. Hakone Yama, Tokyo

 Take a late night stroll in Hakone Yama, and listen to the terrifying sobbing, wailing voices and other mysterious noises in the area.
 In addition to the mystical sounds, the park has a very unearthly feel.
 While a Sadako sighting isn’t possible here, the Hakone Yama is still a can’t-miss site for thrill seekers and ghost hunters.